30 Tips for a Wonderful Disneyland Vacation

 You will save time by not waiting an hour plus at the gate!
 There really is no discount for one day tickets online, although you will save money the more days you buy.
-For example, a 2 day ticket is $97 a day, while a 5 day ticket is $59 a day, and obviously the best value if you feel like you need that much time.
+For example (as of 2022), a 2 day ticket is $104 a day, while a 5 day ticket is $76 a day.
+The more days you purchase, the more you save.
 In my opinion, the 3 day park pass is the best value, saving you some money, while giving you plenty of time to see everything worth seeing.

 2. Arrive right at opening

 Park hours vary from 8am-10am based on the date/time of year.
-The park is not as busy for the first few hours, meaning you can use this time to get on the popular rides that have the longest wait time later in the day like The Haunted Mansion, Space Mountain, and Thunder Mountain.
+The park is not as busy for the first few hours, meaning you can use this time to get on the popular rides that have the longest wait time later in the day.
+It’s a Small World, The Haunted Mansion, Space Mountain, and Thunder Mountain are all quite popular.

 3. Consider purchasing a 3 day ticket

-A 3 day Disneyland ticket will give you enough time to see just about everything worth seeing at Disneyland without feeling rushed.
+A 3 day Disneyland ticket will give you enough time to see just about everything worth seeing at without feeling rushed.
 Another advantage of this ticket option is that you will receive one Magic Morning ticket (be aware that this is only offered on select dates so check the calendar), which can be used to get into the park an hour early.
 During this time, you will get on a lot of rides as there will not be nearly as many crowds!
-I recommend heading straight over to Space Mountain, Big Thunder Mountain Railroad, or Indiana Jones.
+I recommend heading straight over to Space Mountain or Big Thunder Mountain Railroad.

 4. Stick to the 1 Park Per Day vs. the Park Hopper Tickets

-Not only is the 1 Park per day tickets cheaper, it is also less stressful and time saving to visit only 1 park per day.
+First off, the 1 Park per day tickets are cheaper.
+Second, it is less stressful and saves time to visit only 1 park per day.
 There is so much to do at Disneyland that wasting time to get over to the other park (California Adventure) is really not worth the time.
 If you plan to visit California Adventure too, plan for an entire day instead of wasting unnecessary time and money hopping around.

-5. Look into a CityPass if planning to visit other Southern California attractions
+5. Look into a CityPass if planning to explore other Southern California attractions

 CityPass is a great deal if you plan on also visiting Legoland and Seaworld.
 You will save 29% off admission tickets.
 For just $340, you will receive a 3 Day Disneyland Park Hopper ticket, plus a 1 day admission to both Legoland and Seaworld.
 You will also receive one Magic Morning hour early admission to Disneyland.